rwilliams/jrubywiki/PerformanceTuning.markdown

 All the settings described in the following sections are JVM settings.

 ### Using the Java Server Virtual Machine
-JRuby benefits greatly from running under the Java '''Server''' VM, which trades startup and early run performance for a much higher level of long term optimization.
+JRuby benefits greatly from running under the Java **Server** VM, which trades startup and early run performance for a much higher level of long term optimization.
 JRuby will use the server VM of whatever Java version you're running if you use the `--server` parameter, which passes the `-server` flag to the underlying JVM.
 For example:

  jruby --server myscript.rb

 Combining use of the server VM with using the compiler and disabling ObjectSpace generally results in the fastest performance.

-'''Note:''' The `--server` parameter is a convenient shorthand for the JVM parameter  `-J-server`.
+**Note:** The `--server` parameter is a convenient shorthand for the JVM parameter  `-J-server`.

 ### Setting Heap Space Parameters for JRuby
 * Maximum heap space: